staticrab/staticrab/README.md

 # staticrab

-A library for fast calculation of various correlation measures.
+A library for fast calculation of various correlation measures in python.
 The API is described in the [documentation](https://staticrab.readthedocs.io/).

 The goal of this mini library is not to replace [Scipy stack](https://www.scipy.org/), [statsmodels](https://www.statsmodels.org/stable/index.html) nor [PyMC3](https://docs.pymc.io/) but rather to complement them.